Electric fireplaces don’t have a real flame and so need another way to produce heat.

-We’ve explained below what an infrared electric fireplace is in more detail below, as well as what the differences are between an infrared electric fireplace and a conventional fireplace and which one is better.
+We’ve explained below what an infrared electric fireplace is in more detail below, as well as what the differences are between an infrared electric fireplace and a conventional fan forced electric fireplace, and which one is better.

 What Is An Infrared Electric Fireplace?

 Electric fireplaces don’t produce flames and heat using a real fire.
-Instead, the flames are created either through using a TV-like screen or through a combination of lights and rotating mirrors to imitate the look of flickering flames.
+Instead, the flames are typically created through using a combination of lights and rotating mirrors to imitate the look of flickering flames.

 Electric fireplaces don’t have a real flame and so the heat must be generated through another means.

 As electric fireplaces run on electricity, an electrical heater must be used to provide heat to a room.
-These types of electrical heaters can include:
+The most common types of heaters found in electric fireplaces include:

 - Infrared heater